jacobmolsby93/Milestone-5/README.md

   - But some warnings, but the CSS code has been altered to pass through the test

 ### Unfixed Bugs
-- There is one bug when sliding between screen sizes which I have tried to fix

 ## Deployment